apache/inlong-website/docs/sdk/tubemq-sdk/go.md

 ### Example

 The above content is a demo and ignores some details.
-For a complete and runnable example, please refer to [GO SDK Example](https://github.com/apache/inlong/tree/master/inlong-tubemq/tubemq-client-twins/tubemq-client-go/example).
+For a complete and runnable example, please refer to [Golang SDK Example](https://github.com/apache/inlong/tree/master/inlong-tubemq/tubemq-client-twins/tubemq-client-go/example).